-When first-year students get to their college for the first time, many are overwhelmed by numerous aspects of college—one likely being the diversity on campus.
-Whether this means getting to know a lot of people with different, diverse backgrounds, or joining a club to learn more about a culture or ethnic group, students may lose sight of fully taking in the diversity at a school to its full potential.
-Below are six ways that I’ve come up with for students to make sure they’re getting the fullest experience of diversity on their campuses.
-Who wants to miss out on something as great as diverse people, activities, clubs, food, ideas, and more?
+When first-year students get to their college for the first time, many are overwhelmed by numerous aspects—one likely being the amount of diversity on campus.
+Students may lose sight of fully taking in the diversity of their school to its full potential, whether it's getting to know a lot of people with different, diverse backgrounds or joining a club to learn more about a culture or ethnic group.
+Here are six easy ways to make sure you're getting the fullest experience of diversity on your campus.

 1. Join a club

-Simple as that—join any club or organization your school offers that sparks your interest.
+It's as simple as that—join any club or organization your school offers that sparks your interest.
 This will allow you to learn a lot about different people, teacher advisors, faculty, and so on.
-That doesn’t mean you have to join a club specifically targeted towards a certain group, such as organizations focused on certain ethnic, racial, or cultural backgrounds.
+It doesn’t mean you have to join a club specifically targeted toward a certain group, such as organizations focused on certain ethnic, racial, or cultural backgrounds.
 Even joining a club as simple as the equestrian club or working on a theater show will allow you to meet such different people from diverse backgrounds.

 2. Take a class you wouldn’t normally take

-Aside from the basic science, math, history, and writing classes you may be required to take, take classes outside your general education requirements or your major.
+Aside from the basic science, math, history, and writing classes you may be required to take at college, take courses outside your general education requirements or your major.
 You’ll learn so much more about the world that you may not have known beforehand.
 Take a cool religion class that’s different from your own worship, or take a sociology class about sexuality.
-Schools offer hundreds of courses, and these interesting, insightful classes are always at your disposal!
+Schools offer hundreds or even thousands of different courses, and these interesting, insightful classes are always at your disposal!

-This somewhat falls under the section above, but if you have the opportunity to take a language, do it!
-Whether it’s a popular language like Spanish or French, or something a little more unique like Chinese or Greek, you won’t just learn a language, but you’ll learn about the country and its culture.
+This falls somewhat under the point above, but if you have the opportunity to take a foreign language in college, do it!
+Whether it’s a more popular language like Spanish or French or something a little more unique like Chinese or Greek, you won’t just learn the language—you’ll learn about the country and its culture as well.
 And, as always, you’ll meet new people!

 4. Explore your college town or city

-No matter what the school setting, students should get to know the town or city their school is in.
+No matter the setting, you should get to know the town or city your college or university is in.
 Go to museums (most have student discounts!), walk around, and learn about the history of the school.
-You’ll learn new things about where you will (most likely) be spending the next four years of your life and learning about history and local culture at the same time.
+You’ll learn new things about where you'll (most likely) be spending the next four years of your life and learning about local history and culture at the same time.

 5. Get to know your professors

-Professors at colleges and universities come from all over the country and the world.
-Getting to know your professors will not only help you learn a lot about them and their backgrounds, ideas, etc., but it will give them a chance to learn about you!
+Professors at colleges and universities come from all over the country and world.
+Getting to know your professors will not only help you learn a lot about them and their backgrounds, ideas, etc., but it will give them a chance to learn about you too!
 Professors love getting to know their students, so take time to visit them outside the classroom.

 6. Attend events on campus